AD-Papers-Material/SubsamplingMethods/README.md

 "N_{required}") hospitals each representing a block (not necessarily the actual block they belong to); hospitals not included in the sample are labeled as “unassigned” to any block.
-The initial subsample may have a bias due to the order in which block are evaluated, which depends on
+The initial subsample may have a bias due to the order in which blocks are evaluated, which depends on
 ![N\_{i,
 expected}](https://latex.codecogs.com/png.latex?N_%7Bi%2C%20expected%7D
-"N_{i, expected}"): some block may not access their hospitals anymore since they were already assigned to a block evaluated earlier.
+"N_{i, expected}"): some blocks may not access their hospitals anymore since they were already assigned to a block evaluated earlier.
-A *random search* attempts to reduce this bias by finding solutions which decrease the overall distance between the hospital *assigned* blocks and the real ones, while improving the fit with the population data.
+A *random search* attempts to reduce this bias by finding solutions which decrease the overall distance between the *assigned* and real hospital blocks, while improving the fit to the population data.
-This is done by randomly selecting a hospital inside or outside the subsample and evaluating possible swaps with other hospitals.
-All the swaps are evaluated and the best one, in term of lower real-assigned block distance, is accepted if the subsample overall distance for one of the characteristic or the overall
+This is done by randomly selecting a hospital, inside or outside the subsample, and evaluating possible swaps with other hospitals.
+All the swaps are evaluated and the best one, in term of lower real-assigned block distance, is accepted if the overall subsample distance for one of the characteristic or the overall
-![QS](https://latex.codecogs.com/png.latex?QS "QS") decrease, and the swap does not impact negatively its target population
+![QS](https://latex.codecogs.com/png.latex?QS "QS") decrease, and the swap does not impact negatively on its target population
 representativeness:

-  - for a chosen number of iteration, a random hospital is chosen and a set of candidate hospitals to swap is generated from those with the opposite assignment status (i.e.: if the hospital is included in the subsample, than the candidates are chosen among those not included and vice-versa);
+  - for a chosen number of iterations, a random hospital is chosen and a set of candidate hospitals to be swapped is generated from those with the opposite assignment status (i.e.: if the hospital is included in the subsample, than the candidates are chosen among those not included and vice-versa);

   - For each candidate swap, the assigned region and size class are inverted with those of the randomly selected hospital and the